 A complex of terraces, courtyards, and buildings, the City Palace sits in the heart of Jaipur’s Old City.
 Home of the Maharaja of Amer, the intricate tilework, brilliant colors, and rich textures are out of this world.

 We enlisted for the full tour, but spent most of our time wandering the floors of the main Chandra Mahal Palace.
 Each floor was more lavish than the last – kicking off with the red velvet and gold dining room, then onto the brilliant blue and white marble hallway (known as the Sukh Niwas), and finishing off with a rooftop terrace overlooking the whole city of Jaipur.

 We finished with a stop at the Pritam Niwas Chowk – a courtyard with four gates, each one used for a different season.
 Our favorite?
 The “Peacock Gate” stole our hearts with its stunning mix of detailed patterns and bold hues.

-Perhaps the most of famous of Jaipur's landmarks, the Hawa Mahal stops you in your tracks with is brilliant pink hue and intricate lattice design.
+Perhaps the most famous of Jaipur's landmarks, the Hawa Mahal stops you in your tracks with its brilliant pink hue and intricate lattice design.
 An extension of the City Palace, this wall is built in the shape of the crown and is covered in small windows that were once used by the royal women to watch events and festivals in the city streets.

 You won’t need long for this visit (just a quick photo op), but trust us, it’s worth the stop.